Morningstar88/Homeless-Delivery/README.md

-# white-rose
+# Homeless Delivery

-An experimental app for helping the homeless
+An experimental web-app for helping the homeless.